Skip to Content

 From running large farm-based agribusinesses right through to international food trade, you will gain the skills and sound business knowledge to help progress the future of New Zealand’s primary production sector.

-During your degree you will gain a huge amount of practical experience.
-Over 300 hours of paid work over summer are attributed to your degree.
+During your degree you will gain more than 300 hours of paid work experience.
 That will give you an advantage with potential employers.

 You will gain from the expertise of our world-leading lecturers and tutors.
 Our programmes in agribusiness combine our world-leading expertise in both business and agricultural-related areas.
 Massey graduates and staff are helping to define the future of our nation’s agriculture and food businesses.

-Massey’s AgriCommerce programme aligns itself with agribusiness industries throughout the world - ensuring our graduates have the skills and industry knowledge employers want today, and in the future.
+Massey’s AgriCommerce programme aligns itself with agribusiness industries throughout the world - ensuring our graduates have the skills and industry knowledge employers need.

 This three-year world-class programme will: